Optimizing Analytics for the Hybrid Cloud

 This will again optimize the compute and storage costs of your cloud data warehouse.
 It also reduces the security and governance risks of wholesale data movement into the cloud.
 Also, use a data preparation and pipeline tool that feeds directly into your cloud data warehouse (CDW) and don’t waste compute and storage costs of landing data in cloud storage then pumping into your CDW.

 Refine Data Before Moving It into the Cloud

 Make sure you curate – prepare, transform, refine, etc. – your data first before sending it into your cloud data warehouse.
 This allows you to reduce the dataset, eliminating unneeded or redundant columns, dirty unusable rows, or rows representing data out of bounds for the analysis.

-Some CDWs tout the fact that you can send raw data in and use the CDW to prepare it.
-However, these data preparation capabilities are in no way self-service, requiring SQL-coding skills and the creation of coded preparation jobs, and has very limited transformation capabilities.
+Some CDWs tout the fact that you can send raw data and use the CDW to prepare it.
+However, these data preparation capabilities are in no way self-service, requiring SQL-coding skills, creating coded preparation jobs, and having minimal transformation capabilities.

 Curating your data with a self-service data preparation tool first will speed your analytics cycles and eliminate the need for costly custom coded data pipelines.
 It will also eliminate the extra CDW compute and storage costs otherwise needed for data preparation and for doing inline transformations at query time.

 De-normalize and Pre-aggregate

 Some of the most expensive operations in a CDW from a compute cost standpoints are JOINs and aggregations.
 Complex queries with JOINS and aggregations can dramatically raise cloud analytics costs.
 Creating materialized views can reduce the run-time query costs but requires query compute time each time the view is materialized and adds to data storage.